-On north-facing slopes in particular, after larger trees and shrubs are thinned or cleared, dormant native species may begin to grow during the first and subsequent rainy seasons.
+On north-facing slopes in particular, after larger trees and shrubs are thinned or cleared, dormant native species may begin growing during the first and subsequent rainy seasons.
 Grasses and native bulb species may become active after competition from large shrubs is reduced.
 In addition, weedy species, such as mustard, may start to infill areas that have been thinned.
-The Habitat Manager should evaluate the need for follow-up weed control after thinning, as funding allows, and to the extent feasible, to encourage the growth of low statured native grasses, herbs, and succulents.
+The Habitat Manager should evaluate the need for followup weed control after thinning, as funding allows, and to the extent feasible, should encourage the growth of low statured native grasses, herbs, and succulents.